saucelabs/sauce-docs/docs/secure-connections/sauce-connect/advanced/specifications.md

    </td>
   </tr>
     <tr>
-   <td>Sauce Connect Proxy finish running jobs on shutdown timeout
+   <td>"Jobs wait" timeout
    </td>
    <td>300 seconds
    </td>
-   <td>When Sauce Labs REST API receives a "tunnel shutdown" request, jobs that use the tunnel must finish within 300 seconds.
+   <td>On receiving a "tunnel shutdown" request, Sauce Labs REST API would wait for, at most, 300 seconds for jobs, using the tunnel, to finish.
 Jobs that require longer time to complete may fail after the tunnel is terminated.
    </td>
   </tr>
 </table>